 This two-year project, led by the Council of the Baltic Sea States in cooperation with the Global Initiative and supported by the European Commission, aims to promote effective implementation of legal bans on corporal punishment through collaborative, multi-stakeholder planning and action.
 The initiative draws on the experience of states in the Baltic Sea Region where ten out of 11 states have prohibited all corporal punishment – ranging from those with over 30 years’ experience implementing the ban to those that have just recently embarked on this journey.

-National consultations were held throughout 2017 in Sweden, Finland, Latvia, Estonia and Poland, and a series of thematic expert consultations were held earlier this year to inform the development of five guidance materials to convey key messages and best practices for bringing national laws into practice:
+National consultations and a series of thematic expert consultations were held across the region during 2017-2018 to inform guidance materials to convey key messages and best practices for bringing national laws into practice:

-Full reports of the national consultations are now available.
+Full reports of the national consultations are also available.
 Read the reports and more about the initiative, national partners and activities on the project website: